Nestkastje & o.T.

 Wim Delvoye’s second work operates in a similarly perfidious way.
 On an outer wall of the inner courtyard hangs a „Nestkastje”, a nesting box for birds, which has been squeezed into a suit made of studded black leather that reminds us immediately of the accessories of Sado-Masochistic sex.
 And, of all places, the entrance for the bird that may brood here, is surrounded by a typical, heavy chrome ring which holds together leather straps and, in such sex aids, serves to emphasise certain body parts.
 We could now make frivolous speculations about the inhabitant of this little house, in the same way as we can speculate about private practices that go on behind our front doors.
 Who is the wearer/ user of this leather corset?
 Once again Delvoye uses an „uncivilised” animal to explore both secret and publicly displayed cultural indicators which generally stand for unfathomability and social perversions, which are at least somehow seen as negative and which awaken moral judgements in the observer.
 Although Delvoye’s works are much more spectacular in this respect and darker in their humour, there is an obvious proximity of content and method to Susanne Bierwirth’s contributions.

-Wim Delvoy (B), Zwei Hausschweine, eines davon tätowiert, 1998
+Wim Delvoy (B), Zwei Hausschweine, eines davon tätowiert, Two domestic pigs, one tattooed, 1998